fethalen/phylopypruner/README.md

       where the ratio between the maximum pairwise distance within the OTU and the average pairwise distances with the other sequences exceeds a user-defined _divergence threshold_.
-  * _Taxon jackknifing_ excludes OTUs one-by-one during orthology inference.
+  * _Taxon jackknifing_ – exclude OTUs, one-by-one, during orthology inference.
       This enables the user to identify OTUs whose exclusion improves metrics of supermatrix quality such as number of alignments retained or percent missing data.

 By providing earlier tree-based approaches as a single executable,